gardener/landscaper/docs/guided-tour/basics/multiple-deployitems/README.md

    - deploy-item-1
 ```

-As a consequence, DeployItem `deploy-item-1` will be processed first, and DeployItem `deploy-item-2` afterwards.
+As a consequence, DeployItem `deploy-item-1` will be processed first, and DeployItem `deploy-item-2` afterward.

 Each DeployItem can depend on several other DeployItems.